gitanjaligilhotra1-lab/GenAI-AgenticAI/01-Foundations.md

 >
 > - Inspired by the human brain
 > - Made of layers of artificial neurons
-> - Power deep learning systems
+> - Power deep learning systems and handle complex patterns

 ---

 > **When to Use ML**
 >
-> - Rules are hard to define
+> - Rules are hard to define manually
-> - Large datasets exist
+> - Large datasets are available
 > - Patterns need to be discovered automatically

 ---

 > **ML Limitations**
 >
 > - Requires large, high-quality datasets
-> - Can inherit bias from data
+> - Can inherit bias from training data
-> - Often hard to explain decisions
+> - Often works as a “black box” (hard to explain decisions)
 > - Not ideal for strict logical problems

 ---

-### The Big Picture
+### 7.2 The Big Picture

 **Traditional programming:**
 Humans write rules → Computers follow rules